k-basinski/pbc/README.md

 # Pain, the brain and cognition

-This is the website for the course _Pain, the brain and cognition_ taught in the year 2019/2020.
+This is the website for the course _Pain, the brain and cognition_ taught in the year 2020/2021.

+Classes are on Tuesdays, 2:00pm - 4:15pm, on Zoom.

 ## Contact